About the course

 School Direct programmes contain a core Professional Studies element and a series of Subject Studies sessions designed for your chosen specialism.
 Some of these take place at the placement school and some at the University of Warwick.

 Trainees then take what they have learned in the training room directly into the classroom where they put it into practice under the supervision and guidance of mentors and fellow colleagues who will provide support, feedback and key guidance to ensure that all trainees make the required progress.
-Professional Studies sessions, based at Caludon Castle School, are facilitated by leading practitioners who have a track record of excellence in teaching.
+Professional Studies sessions are facilitated by leading practitioners who have a track record of excellence in teaching.
 Topics covered include:

 Behaviour for learning